 Health Impacts from Exposure to Indoor Air Pollutants

 On average, we spend more than two-thirds of our time at home.
 The Indoor Environment Group collaborates with the Residential Building Systems Group to research pollutant exposures and health impacts in residences.
-We conduct experiments in laboratory test chambers, make measurements in occupied homes, and develop simulations using computer models.
+We conduct experiments in laboratory test chambers, make measurements in occupied homes, and explore potential actions through computer simulations.
 We study the sources of pollutants - including occupant activities, building materials, and outdoor air pollutants - and the effectiveness of control strategies including source reduction, ventilation, and air cleaning.
 In one study, we estimated the chronic health impacts due to inhalation of various air pollutants in homes using the metric of disability-adjusted life-years or DALYs.
 This analysis found that fine particulate matter (PM2.5), acrolein, and formaldehyde accounted for the vast majority of chronic health impacts from all the physical and chemical air pollutant intake in US residences.
-High Radon levels and tobacco smoke present greater risks in homes where they are present; but they are present at high levels in a small minority of homes.
+High Radon levels and tobacco smoke can present great risks; but they are present at high levels in only a minority of homes.
 Allergens and the presence of dampness or mold are also important risk factors for adverse health in many homes.

 The Indoor Environment Group measures air pollutant emissions and analyzes exposures from cooking with natural gas or electric burners.
 Our work has shown that there are great benefits to accelerating replacement of existing appliances with pilot burners, and ensuring that suitable exhaust hoods or kitchen fans are installed and routinely used.
 There are milions of homes in the U.S. that lack any kitchen exhaust ventilation.
 We collaborated with the Residential Buidling Systems Group to develop a test standard for measuring range hood capture efficiency that aims to improve the performance of these devices in homes.